Everything you need to know before taking your child to the emergency room.

 - Sudden shortness of breath

-Community Health FIRST ER is a pediatric-friendly ER, equipped to evaluate, diagnose, and treat children of all ages.
+Community First ER is a pediatric-friendly ER, equipped to evaluate, diagnose, and treat children of all ages.

 Steps to Take Before Taking Your Child to the Emergency Room